cachapa/crdt_sync/README.md

 # crdt_sync

-A dart-native turnkey solution for painless network synchronization.
+A Dart-native turnkey solution for painless network synchronization.

 `crdt_sync` takes care of the network plumbing between your app and backend to build products that are: